Callistus25/alx-higher_level_programming/0x02-python-import_modules/README.md

 6. Build my own calculator!

 	- [100-my_calculator.py](https://github.com/Callistus25/alx-higher_level_programming/blob/master/0x02-python-import_modules/100-my_calculator.py): Python program that imports all functions from the file calculator_1.py and handles basic operations.
-	- Usage: ./100-my_calculator.py <a> <operator> <b> followed by a new line.
+	- Usage: ./100-my_calculator.py` ` <a> <operator> <b> ` followed by a new line.
 	- Output: `<a> <operator> <b> = <result>` followed by a new line.
 	- The parameter operator can be:
 		- + for addition
 		- - for subtraction
 		- * for multiplication
 		- / for division
 	- If the operator is none of the above, the function prints Unknown operator.
-Available operators: +, -, *, and / followed by a new line and exits with a status value of 1.
+Available operators: +, -, *, and / followed by a new line and exits with a status value of `1`.
-	- If the number of arguments is not three, the program prints Usage: ./100-my_calculator.py <a> <operator> <b> followed by a new line and exits with a status value of 1.
+	- If the number of arguments is not three, the program prints Usage: `./100-my_calculator.py <a> <operator> <b>` followed by a new line and exits with a status value of 1.

 7. Easy print